 Early Man Cupcakes - How to make Dug

-When I sat down to create these Early Man Cupcake I decided to sculpt Dug and Hognob using and edible version of clay.
-I chose modeling chocolate, also known as chocolate clay or candy clay, which has similar texture to real clay but tastes like chocolate!
+When I sat down to create these Early Man Cupcake I decided to sculpt Dug and Hognob using an edible version of clay.
+I chose modeling chocolate, also known as chocolate clay or candy clay, which has a similar texture to real clay but tastes like chocolate!

 Modeling chocolate can be made easily using two ingredients.
 You simply blend together chocolate or candy melts with corn syrup.
 You can find the recipe on my Chocolate Making Tips Modeling Chocolate Recipe Page.

-I usually have a bunch of different colored candy clay stored in zip top bags, so I just pinch off pieces and blend the colors together to make what I need.
-It’s actually a good idea to color small pieces of white modeling chocolate then blend them together.
+I usually have a bunch of different colored candy clay stored in zip-top bags, so I just pinch off pieces and blend the colors together to make what I need.
+It's actually a good idea to color small pieces of white modeling chocolate and then blend them together.
 You can control the color a bit better that way.

 For the eyes, you can create them using white and black modeling chocolate or simply use candy eyes.
 You'll notice I tried both methods.
 Both of my Dug cupcakes look slightly different.